The Natural Ontological Attitude

 "The Natural Ontological Attitude" (1984) is the name of a paper published by philosopher Arthur Fine in which he coins the term "natural ontological attitude" (NOA).
-It deals with the philosophy of science.
+The paper deals with the philosophy of science.
 He published a sequel, "And Not Antirealism Either" in the same year, and both papers were later anthologized in the book The Shaky Game (1986).

 Overview

 Fine published "The Natural Ontological Attitude" in 1984 and a sequel, "And Not Antirealism Either" in the same year.
-His subject is the nature and validity of scientific knowledge and his goal is to get the reader to abandon either realism or antirealism as he understands them.
+The subject of his papers is the nature and validity of scientific knowledge with the overarching goal of each paper is to get the reader to abandon either realism or antirealism as he understands them.
 In their place he advocates a "natural ontological attitude" (NOA).
-Both articles were republished as chapters in Fine's book The Shaky Game, which takes its title from a comment by Einstein that physicists who undermine causality in physics are playing a shaky/risky game.
+Both articles were then republished in 1986 as chapters in Fine's book The Shaky Game, which takes its title from a comment by Einstein that physicists who undermine causality in physics are playing a shaky or risky game.

 Fine argues that both realists and anti-realists share a basic "core position" about both everyday things and scientific statements.
 Realists and antirealists both trust the evidence of their senses that tables, chairs and other people are present before us and in some sense exist.
 They also trust the substantiated pronouncements of science that protons and electrons exist and have the size, mass and charge science assigns them.
 To quote Fine about such common ("core") positions: "…it is possible to accept the evidence of one's senses and accept, in the same way [his italics], the confirmed results of science….".
 Stated another way: "…both realist and antirealist accept the results of scientific investigations as 'true,' on par with more homely [commonplace, everyday] truths."

 Fine asks, if everybody, realist and antirealist included, shares a core position about entities that exist and propositions that are true (e.g., F = ma) where do the differences lie?
 They lie, according to Fine, in the additions that partisans make to the core.
 Antirealists may add "the pragmatic…[or] instrumentalist…[or] conventionalist conceptions of truth…[or maybe add an overlay of] idealism, constructivism, phenomenalism [or] empiricism."
 Spelling out what realists add to the core position takes Fine a long paragraph that boils down to simply one charge: "correspondence with the world … claims about reality."